 A simple border can do wonders for a resume.
 It draws the eye and adds a nice polishing effect to the document.
 Make sure that your border is simple and relevant.
 A single, double, or triple line border is preferable.
 Do not get overly creative and use palm trees or hearts, as this looks unprofessional and will end up making a negative impression on the potential employer.

-5. Insert a graphic or icon.
+Insert a Graphic or Icon

 Depending on the position you are applying for, a small graphic in the corner also helps grab the reader’s attention.
 Make certain that the graphic is relevant.
 Note that icons will only work for some positions.
-For example, a teacher may use different graphics (paint palette for Art, globe for Social Studies, alphabet blocks for Kindergarten, etc.) Do not use this space to insert a picture of yourself, unless you are applying to positions in certain areas overseas where this is more common.
+For example, a teacher may use different graphics (paint palette for Art, a globe for Social Studies, alphabet blocks for Kindergarten, etc.) Do not use this space to insert a picture of yourself, unless you are applying to positions in certain areas overseas where this is more common.

 Color can also make your resume stand out.
 If you are going to use color, insert it right into your resume—do not print on green or purple paper.
 You may wish to highlight your name or desired position.
 Your border or testimonial (see below) may also be colored.
 Use more professional tones such as a dark green or dark blue.
-Do not use bright pink, florescent orange, etc.
+Do not use bright pink, fluorescent orange, etc.

 Quotes are a great way to provide proof that you are an outstanding employee and, therefore, an excellent candidate.
 These should appear after an introductory paragraph or at the very end of the document, not sporadically throughout.
-Italicize the quote, include the name and position of the person who said it, and use a light background color such as grey, blue, or green to highlight it.
+Italicize the quote, include the name and position of the person who said it, and you can place a light background color such as grey, blue, or green to highlight it.

 Do not go overboard with formatting your resume.
 Keep everything uniform and use items such as graphics, color, borders, and testimonials sparingly.
 You do not need to use every single one of the items listed above.
 One graphic, a simple border, one or two quotes, and just a smidge of color can be pulled off all in the same document.

 Keep in mind that your resume is the only thing representing you while you are absent.
-Make sure it makes a great impression—this means you need to impress the reader before they even start reading your resume.
+Make sure it makes an excellent impression.
+Making the best impression means you need to grab the reader’s interest before they even start reading your resume.
 If you submit an unprofessional looking resume, they will more than likely think you may do an unprofessional job—don’t make that mistake.